GoogleCloudPlatform/apigee-samples/drupal-developer-portal/README.md

 ## Configure Drupal Developer Portal

-Now we will configure our Drupal Devoper Portal and expose our Apigee API product through it
+Now we will configure our Drupal Developer Portal and expose our Apigee API product through it

 ### Launch Marketplace Solution